Brand Shoutouts

 2. The Portfolio Cleanup Is Correct Strategy

-Closing locations that average negative $70,000 four-wall EBITDA improves the system health of every franchisee operating nearby — 30% of those closed units' sales are transferring to adjacent locations.⁶ The JACK on Track closure criteria ($1.2M AUV, negative $70K EBITDA) are disclosed publicly in the SEC investor presentation.¹⁴ The pain of closure produces a direct and quantified benefit to the remaining franchisee base.
+Closing locations that average negative $70,000 four-wall EBITDA improves the system health of every franchisee operating nearby, 30% of those closed units' sales are transferring to adjacent locations.
+The JACK on Track closure criteria ($1.2M AUV, negative $70K EBITDA) are disclosed publicly in the SEC investor presentation.
+The pain of closure produces a direct and quantified benefit to the remaining franchisee base.

 3. The Eastern Markets Are a Real Opportunity

 A 75-year brand with national advertising history entering Georgia and Florida is not Bojangles entering Las Vegas with zero brand recognition.
 Consumers in these markets know Jack in the Box.
-The re-entry profile is an aware customer base with no local option — a meaningfully different risk than a true greenfield launch.⁸ The operator who enters today gets first-mover incentives that later entrants will not receive.
+Eastern consumers who have encountered the brand while traveling are a meaningfully different re-entry risk than a true greenfield launch.
+The operator who enters today gets first-mover incentives that later entrants will not receive.

 4. The Incentive Structure for Eastern Developers Is Meaningful